PetalD-oss/Youtube_Video_Trending_Analysis/README.md

 ## 🔐 How to Set Up Your API Keys
 To run this project, create a `.env` file in the project folder in this format:
 API_KEY=your_youtube_api_key_here

+Note from me ~
+I'm fairly new to the tech and data world and this just my first project.
+With that I would love any constructive criticism that comes, but please gentle thanks 😊